oysnet/czagenda-api/docs/_build/html/_sources/rest.txt

 Sorting
 *******

-Sort is done by passing a sort parameter in query string or body according to http method.
+Sort is done by passing a "sort" parameter in query string or body according to http method.

-Allowed sort are by createDate and distance if current search contains a distance query.
-By default sort is ascendant.
-To reverse it prefix the sort field by "-".
+Sort fields depends on document types.

+For event:

+	* createDate
+	* updateDate
+	* event.title
+	* event.when.startTime
+	* event.when.endTime
+	* distance (only if a distance query was done)

+For agenda and group:
+	* createDate
+	* updateDate
+	* title

-For example:
+For user:

->>> sort=-createDate
+	* createDate
+	* updateDate
+	* lastLogin
+	* joinedDate
+	* login
+	* firstName
+	* lastName

+For example, to sort events by distance ascendant and start date descendant, use the query below

->>> sort=createDate distance
+>>> sort=distance -event.when.startTime

+*************
+Sample usages
+*************

+Query that retrieve events that took place in 2010 and contain "foundation", ordered by start date, paginated by 20 documents

+>>> curl-oauth --domain cz-api -X GET 'http://api-master.czagenda.oxys.net/api/event/?from=0&size=20&q=foundation event.when.startTime:[2010-01-01 TO 2010-12-31]&sort=event.when.startTime'

+or

+>>> curl-oauth --domain cz-api -X POST http://api-master.czagenda.oxys.net/api/event/ -d 'from=0&size=20&q=foundation event.when.startTime:[2010-01-01 TO 2010-12-31]&sort=event.when.startTime'

+or

+>>> curl-oauth --domain cz-api --json -X POST http://api-master.czagenda.oxys.net/api/event/ -d '{
+		"from":0,
+		"size":20,
+		"q":"foundation event.when.startTime:[2010-01-01 TO 2010-12-31]",
+		"sort":"event.when.startTime"
+	}'